Which SSD should I choose, SATA or NVMe?

 SSD is an auxiliary storage device that uses semiconductor memory, and is superior to HDD in terms of read/write speed, quietness, power consumption, and shock resistance.
 SSDs are further divided into multiple connection standards such as SATA and NVMe, and Backblaze, which provides cloud storage services, has summarized the characteristics and unsuitability of each.

 NVMe vs. M.2 Drives: Which SSD Is Right for You?

 One of the SSD connection standards is called Serial Advanced Technology Attachment (SATA).
-SATA is a standard that has been commonly used for a long time, and the transfer speed is up to 6 Gbps.
+SATA is a commonly used standard, with transfer speeds of up to 6Gbps.

 The next connection standard is Non-Volatile Memory Express (NVMe).
-This standard was developed with the cooperation of various companies as an alternative to SATA, which cannot exceed the limit transfer rate of 6 Gbps due to the specifications.
-NVMe theoretically offers transfer speeds of up to 40 Gbps, making it ideal for gameplay and video editing, but Backblaze notes that its high price is a drawback.
+This standard was developed in cooperation with various companies as an alternative to SATA, which cannot exceed the transfer speed limit of 6Gbps due to specifications.
+NVMe can theoretically achieve transfer speeds of up to 40Gbps, making it ideal for gaming and video editing, but Backblaze says its high price is a drawback.

 in Hardware, , Posted by log1p_kr